| Title: | Parametric Quantile Regression Models for Bounded Data |

 Dunn, P. K. and Smyth, G. K. (2018) Generalized Linear Models With Examples in R, Springer, New York.

-objectsProvide two type of plots for unitquantregs
+unitquantregs objectsProvide two type of plots for unitquantregs objects.

-## S3 method for class 'unitquantregs' plot( x, which = c("coef", "conddist"), output_df = FALSE, parm = NULL, level = 0.95, mean_effect = FALSE, mfrow = NULL, mar = NULL, ylim = NULL, main = NULL, col = gray(c(0, 0.75)), border = NULL, cex = 1, pch = 20, type = "b", xlab = bquote("Quantile level (" * tau * ")"), ylab = "Estimate effect", dist_type = c("density", "cdf"), at_avg = TRUE, at_obs = NULL, legend_position = "topleft", ... )
+## S3 method for class 'unitquantregs' plot( x, which = c("coef", "conddist"), output_df = FALSE, parm = NULL, level = 0.95, mean_effect = FALSE, mfrow = NULL, mar = NULL, ylim = NULL, main = NULL, col = gray(c(0, 0.75)), border = NULL, cex = 1, pch = 20, type = "b", xlab = bquote("Quantile level (" * tau * ")"), ylab = "Estimate effect", dist_type = c("density", "cdf"), at_avg = TRUE, at_obs = NULL, legend_position = "topleft", ... )## S3 method for class 'unitquantregs' plot( x, which = c("coef", "conddist"), output_df = FALSE, parm = NULL, level = 0.95, mean_effect = FALSE, mfrow = NULL, mar = NULL, ylim = NULL, main = NULL, col = gray(c(0, 0.75)), border = NULL, cex = 1, pch = 20, type = "b", xlab = bquote("Quantile level (" * tau * ")"), ylab = "Estimate effect", dist_type = c("density", "cdf"), at_avg = TRUE, at_obs = NULL, legend_position = "topleft", ... )

 x |